Winter News from Toronto: Entry into the Country (How to Get to Toronto and Things to Know!)

 Get on a plane and sleep or watch a movie or play a game

-As an aside, there is a video that always plays when you board an airplane...the " in-flight safety video ."
+As a side note, the video that is always shown when you board an airplane...the "in-flight safety video"

 Since Canada uses English and French as its official languages, you might think that there would be two videos in each language, but they are actually all streamed together in one video!